Amannor/redhat_final_proj/README.md

 In more detail:
 --------------

-**Step no.1** is accomplished by scraping 2 resources (of raw metdata): the [OpenShift Github homepage](https://github.com/openshift/origin) and [the project's CI website](https://prow.ci.openshift.org/).
-The code that scrapes the data is in 3 different files (see below), each of which produces data files that ready to be pre-processed and then "fed" into the ML model in step no.2
+**Part no.1** is accomplished by scraping 2 resources (of raw metdata): the [OpenShift Github homepage](https://github.com/openshift/origin) and [the project's CI website](https://prow.ci.openshift.org/).
+The code that scrapes the data is in 3 different files (see below), each of which produces data files that ready to be pre-processed and then "fed" into the ML model in part no.2

 \*The code for this part is in the *scraper* folder

-**Step no.2** TODO Rubi - explain a bit about what the code in the Learner folder
+**Part no.2** TODO Rubi - explain a bit about what the code in the Learner folder

 \*The code for this part is in the *Learner* folder